 A Community Improvement Plan (CIP) is a planning tool to support strategic community investment priorities.
 A CIP provides a framework for public investment opportunities in the public realm and the provision of incentive programs to assist the private sector to stimulate redevelopment and to facilitate property improvements.

 A Community Improvement Plan enables the municipality to:

-- · focus public attention on local priorities and municipal initiatives; - target areas in transition or in need of repair, rehabilitation and redevelopment; - facilitate and encourage community change in a coordinated manner: and. - stimulate private sector investment through municipal incentive-based programs.
+- focus public attention on local priorities and municipal initiatives; - target areas in transition or in need of repair, rehabilitation and redevelopment; - facilitate and encourage community change in a coordinated manner; and,